stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 3 : ChatGPT Interface
 Features/Buttons available in [ChatGPT](https://chatgpt.com/) tool (without paid or in free version).
 Icon's position may varie according to its web-version/desktop-app/mobile-app platforms.
 Basically it have the left-side panel, the model panel on top (contains ChatGPT's different versions), and the prompting window on right-middle : (all the following have their own shortcut keys)
   - Can create a 'New chat' and can rename a chat title with emoji.
   - Can do '🔍Search chat' or search any old chat conversation quickly.
+Here it uses the chat history or threads.
   - Can access [🖼ChatGPT Image Library](https://chatgpt.com/library) to generate any image.
 And it also keep tracks/records of our all past generated images, so if required any past generated images then we can access from here anytime.
   - Can access 'Projects' tab : it is the feature where we can upload multiple files and then do queries on it.
 It is mostly used for multiple-tasking purpose only.
 But this feature is for only **Paid** users.
   - Can use '💭Temporary Chat' feature which won't appear in history tab and it won't keep any record/track/history.